 Rukobia is a novel attachment inhibitor that works by blocking HIV from attaching to host cells.
 It attaches to the envelope protein that forms the spikes on the outer covering of HIV cells.
 This keeps the virus from attaching to the CD4 receptors on T-cells.4

 As with any medication, side effects can occur when taking Rukobia.
 Side effects and their severity can vary among individuals.
-These are not all the possible side effects of Rukobia.
-Talk to your doctor about what to expect with treatment with Rukobia.

 - Abdominal pain